hugomilan/tlmbht/README.md

 # tlmbht
 Transmission-line Modeling Method applied to BioHeat Transfer Problems.
 Version 0.1.
 Copyright © 2015 to 2016 by Cornell University.
-Written by Hugo Fernando Maia Milan (hugofernando@gmail.com).
+Written by Hugo Fernando Maia Milan.
 All Rights Reserved.